edinburgh-napier/set09121/lectures/lecture15.md

 # State Machines in Our Game Engine

 - We will be implementing a basic, reusable state machine behaviour in our game engine.
-    - We want reusable so that it is simple for us to extend functionality if required.
+    - We want reusablility so that it is simple for us to extend the functionality, if required.
 - We have already identified the state design pattern as a likely candidate for implementation of state machine behaviour.
 - What we need to do is implement this pattern in a manner that works in our game engine.